PeterCAllen/2025-OSC-hackathon/content/challenges.md

 ---
-title: Hackathon Challenges
+title: Hackathon Challenges – Single Cell Multiome Data Analysis
 nav: Challenges
 ---

-# Hackathon Challenges: Single Cell Multiome Data Analysis

 Outlined below are some general ideas around the theme of analyzing single-cell multimodal data that can be tackled during the hackathon. **Please feel free to generate your own ideas as well!**